The mirror conjecture for minuscule flag varieties: Generalization of Zhu's theorem

-where $\aD'$ is the sheaf of critically twisted differential operators on $(\Bun_\cG)_{sm}$ \cite{Beilinson-Drinfeld,Zhu:FG-HNY}.
-The tensor product is defined using the bottom map of Proposition \ref{prop:Zhuquantize}.
-The Hecke eigen-$\aD$-module $\Aut(\chi,h)$ is holonomic since $\mu^{-1}(0)$ is Lagrangian, and by \cite[Corollary 9]{Zhu:FG-HNY} and the flatness of the bottom map in Proposition \ref{prop:Zhuquantize}, it has the connection $\nabla_{\varphi(a)}$ as its Hecke eigenvalue.
+is considered in \cite{Zhu:FG-HNY}, where $\aD'$ is the sheaf of critically twisted differential operators on $(\Bun_\cG)_{sm}$, and the tensor product is defined using the bottom map of Proposition \ref{prop:Zhuquantize}.
+Using the flatness statement in Proposition \ref{prop:Zhuquantize}, Zhu's result \cite[Cor.9]{Zhu:FG-HNY} states that $\Aut(h)$ is a Hecke eigen-$\aD$-module with the connection~\eqref{eq:fac} as its Hecke eigenvalue.